flordimonaco/BaSP-M2023/README.md

 Let's hope it's a good one for me 😬 Here's the link with what I've been working on: https://flordimonaco.github.io/BaSP-M2023/Week-05/index.html

+## _WEEK 06_

+This week we're looking forward to make our website functional, starting with the log in and sign up pages.
+JavaScript is challenging, but I'll try to make it work to give you a beautiful result!🤪 Check it out!
+Here's the link: https://flordimonaco.github.io/BaSP-M2023/Week-06/views/index.html

 # Hope you like it!